stefvhuynh/redux-patterns/README.md

 Notice that the names of the fields being passed to the container are different from the names of the product entities' fields.
 Furthermore, there is one field that is composed of multiple pieces of data.
-This will be the case if the underlying react components are built independent of redux, as react component props should be named in a way that makes sense for the component.
+This will be the case if the underlying React components are built independent of Redux, as React component props should be named in a way that makes sense for the component.
 Doing so makes the component more easily understandable to other developers and increases its reuse value.
 This will be discussed in more detail in the containers and components section.

-Additionally, the product entity likely has many more fields than four but in this particular case, the underlying react component only needs three fields.
+Additionally, the product entity likely has many more fields than four but in this particular case, the underlying React component only needs three fields.
 Blindly passing data from the store to components will undoubtedly lead to spaghetti code and data duplication down the line.
-It is recommended to format the data before it is passed into the react layer of the app and to only pass the data that is required in the component.
-By using selectors as a translation layer in the data flow, you will be able to maintain the integrity of the underlying data while also maintaining the modularity of the presentational react layer of the app.
+It is recommended to format the data before it is passed into the React layer of the app and to only pass the data that is required in the component.
+By using selectors as a translation layer in the data flow, you will be able to maintain the integrity of the underlying data while also maintaining the modularity of the presentational React layer of the app.
 In other words, this promotes separation of concerns.

 ## Containers and Components